nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_BASICS.md

 ### Workflow to Remember

-This is the process you will be following thousands of times while you are here at NSS.
+This is the process you will be following thousands of times while you are here at NewForce.
 You tell git to track changes first, then you commit those changes, and then upload your changes to Github.

 ```sh
 git add --all